sameermankotia/ACMRS-AI-Code-Review-Mentor-System/readme.md

 3. **Time Savings**: Quantify review time reduction compared to manual-only reviews
 4. **Technical Debt Impact**: Track technical debt over time in projects using the tool

-## Paper Structure

-This implementation serves as the foundation for an IEEE paper with the following structure:

-1. **Introduction**: Problem statement and impact of technical debt
-2. **Related Work**: Review of existing code review and technical debt tools
-3. **Methodology**: Description of the AI-augmented code review approach
-4. **Implementation**: Details of the prototype system (this repository)
-5. **Evaluation**: Results from validation studies
-6. **Discussion**: Implications for software development practices
-7. **Conclusion**: Summary and future work

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.